CardiffMRCPathfinder/NeurodevelopmentalCNVCalling/README.md

 PennCNV and instalation instructions can be found here: https://github.com/WGLab/PennCNV
 Please use this resource for generating your own .pfb files

-# Step 2: Modify the Rmd script for your own parameters
+# Step 2: Modify HAWK.Psychmed.CNVQC.V4.3.Rmd for your own parameters

-Rmd lines 48-60
+Lines 48-60:
-Please change the required parameters to mirror that of your own paths for Penn CNV and perl.
+Please change the required parameters to mirror that of your own paths for Penn CNV and perl. miscfolder="~/Pathfinder/CNVCallingPipeExtra/"

-miscfolder="~/Pathfinder/CNVCallingPipeExtra/"
 DATASET="Dataset"
 PENNCNV="~/Pathfinder/CNVCallingPipeExtra/PennCNV-1.0.5/"